prodriguezsosa/conText/vignettes/quickstart.md

 ### Nearest neighbors cosine similarity ratio

-Finally, `conText::get_nns_ratio()` is a wrapper function for `nns_ratio`, used to gauge how discriminant nearest neighbors are of each group embedding by using the ratio of cosine similarities.
+Finally, `conText::get_nns_ratio()` is a wrapper function for `nns_ratio`, used to gauge how discriminating nearest neighbors are of each group embedding by using the ratio of cosine similarities.
 Unlike `get_nns` and `get_cos_sim`, a binary `groups` argument must be provided.
 To control which group to use as the numerator in this ratio,